 - Wash the kabocha squash and slice off any part of the skin that has blemishes, otherwise the skin can be left on.
 Remove the seeds by scraping off with a spoon and cut into bite-sized cubes.
 If you have leftover squash, try using it in this stir-fry recipe!2 cups kabocha squash

-- Remove from heat and adjust seasoning with the remaining fish sauce and palm sugar as needed.
+- Remove from heat and adjust seasoning with the remaining fish sauce as needed; different brands of curry pastes have different amounts of salt, so it is important to taste and adjust.
 Stir in Thai basil and red pepper, if using.
-Serve immediately with jasmine rice.1 cup Thai basil, A handful Julienned red pepper for some colour
+Serve immediately with jasmine rice.1 cup Thai basil, ¼ red pepper

 Red Curry Paste